TCooleen/lab04/README.md

 }
 ```
 ## Is the `increase` method in the previous question a mutator?
 If so, how could you demonstrate this?
+Yes.
+You could call the increase method and it will change the value of int score.
 ## Complete the following method, whose purpose is to subtract the value of its parameter from a field named `price`.
 Add your new method to the `lab04-ticket-machine`.
 ```
 /**